subvod/examples/README.md

 This is a jumbled assortment of random scripts and snippets for referential purposes.
 As of 2021/04/15 I've succeeded in morphing **Notepad++** into [an IDE of sorts](#how-to-use-notepad-as-a-makeshift-ide), [automated downloading/converting/extracting videos](#how-to-download-and-convert-youtube-videos) using **youtube-dl** and **ffmpeg**, and learned a bit of Markdown in the process.
 Original plan was to use HTML and CSS, but GitHub thought otherwise and the concept of Markdown interests me nonetheless.
 I've also spent quite a bit of time playing **Tom Clancy's Ghost Recon Wildlands** over the past three years.
 During that time I collected tons of data.
 Those numbers are crunched and compared in [stats.html](https://github.com/subvod/examples/blob/master/stats.html) if you're into that.
 I also have recorded things I've come across in **Red Dead Redemption 2** in [RDR2.MD](https://github.com/subvod/examples/blob/master/RDR2.MD).
 That's everything from damn moose locations to getting the Silver Dapple Pinto MFT as Arthur.

+I've also added some reference links to the bottom of this page.
+Everything down there I find interesting or useful in some way.
+[Might want to take a peek if you're the adventurous type.](#miscellaneous)

 ### Want a super lightweight IDE?
 Give Notepad++ a shot:

 [Universal Compile/Assemble/Interpret Script for NPPExec, Python Version](https://github.com/subvod/examples/blob/master/UNIVERSAL.PY) *I'm developing the script in Python from now on.*